Floydlang/floyd/docs/floyd_speak_libs.md

 FAQ:

-- ???
-How can server code handle many clients in parallell?
-Use one green thread per request?
+- Q: How can I write server code that handles many concurrent clients?
+- A: A server always supports many clients.
+Each reqeust goes it its inbox and can be handled one at a time.

+- Q: How can a server work on several requests *concurrently* (many of them are usually IO-bound anyhow).
+- A: Each process has a team-setting you can : have settings on process that tells how many instances of it runs in parallell.
+A process team.
+They each have their own state and inbox and runs in their own green-thread.
+Messages are multiplexed between the team members. ???

-- How can a client have many pending requests it waits for.
-It queues them all and calls select() on inbox.
+- Q: How can a client have many pending requests it is waits for.
+- A: It queues them all and gets replies via its inbox.

-Network calls are normally IO-bound - it takes a long time from sending a message to getting the result -- often billions and billions of CPU clock cycles.
-When performing a call that is IO-bound you have two choices to handle this fact:
+Network calls are normally IO-bound - it takes a long time from sending a message to getting the result -- often billions and billions of you CPU' clock cycles.

+1. Your code make a request message.
+2. the request is sent via the operating system's sockets and TCP/IP stack through the network card or WIFI card.
+3. The request is routed between nodes on the internet, each with their own hardware and software delays.
+4. The destination devices receives the request via its network hardware.
+5. The destination OS passes the request to a waiting socket, waking up its thread.
+6. The destination thread does work and its own communication and database accesses etc to solve the request.
+7. The destination thread calls the OS to send back a reply message.
+8. The destination OS writes the reply to its hardware.
+9. The reply is routed between nodes on the internet, each with their own hardware and software delays.
+10. The reply appears on your hardware.
+11. The OS wakes up your OS thread that waits on the socket.
+12. Your OS thread wakes up and reads the bytes of the message.

+If the message roundtrip above takes 10 ms, that is equivalent to 20.000.000 clock cycles for a 2 GHz CPU.

+Floyd has two ways to deal IO-bound operations like this:

-1. Make a synchronous call -- your code will stop until the IO operation is completed.
-Other processes and tasks can still run.
+1. Make a synchronous call -- your code will stop until the IO operation is completed and you receive the reply message.
+Other processes and tasks can still run on your CPU.
-	- the message has been sent via sockets
-	- destination devices has processed or failed to handle the message
-	- the destination has transmitted a reply back.

-2. Make an async call and privide a tag.
-Floyd will queue up your request then return immediately so your code can continue executing.

-These functions are called "queue()".
-At a future time when there is a reply, your green-process will receive a special message in its INBOX.
+2. Queue an asynchronous request.
+Floyd will record your request then return immediately so your code can continue executing.
+At some point in the future the reply comes back and your green-process will receive the reply message in its INBOX.

 ```